 Here are some example market-leading B2B SaaS companies:

 Salesforce.
 The largest B2B SaaS company in the US, Salesforce has predicted to its investors that it will bring in $25 billion in revenue in 2022, an astronomical number which proves how well the company pivoted to capture additional market share during the worst of COVID-19 pandemic.
+Salesforce focuses on marketing automation, customer relationship management, customer acquisition, and helping unite teams within enterprise-level businesses to provide customer support and improve retention.

 Zoom.
 As a publicly traded company, Zoom is another great example of a B2B SaaS company that has skyrocketed into market leader status.
 The software is the world’s top solution for video conferencing.